Israelis search for loved ones with posts and pleas on social media

 One poster said her friends Yuval and Moshe were missing and "she begs them to talk to me."

-At least 250 people in Israel have been killed and 1,500 wounded in the Hamas militant group's incursion in southern Israel, according to Magen David Adom, Israel's national emergency services agency.
+At least 600 Israeli civilians and members of the military have been killed, and 1,800 have been wounded, in the Hamas militant group's incursion in southern Israel, Israeli officials confirmed to CBS News on Sunday.

 "And these are not the final figures," said Jonathan Conricus, an Israel Defense Forces spokesperson late Saturday night during a live update on X, the social media site formerly known as Twitter.